corpnewt/CorpBot.py/README.md

 	   └─ Lists the required role to add links.
 	  $links
 	   └─ List all links in the link list.
+	  $loadhacks [url] (AKA: addhacks)
+	   └─ Loads the passed json attachment or URL into the hack list.
+	  $loadlinks [url] (AKA: addlinks)
+	   └─ Loads the passed json attachment or URL into the link list.
+	  $loadtags [url] (AKA: addtags)
+	   └─ Loads the passed json attachment or URL into the tag list.
 	  $online
 	   └─ Lists the number of users online.
 	  $parts [member]